• About TTT

 4. Enjoy Boo At The Zoo

-The 290 Wine Trail is located in the Texas Hill Country.
-Spanning between Johnson City and Fredericksburg is 30 miles of wineries, vineyards, unique dining, and lodging.
+The Hwy 290 Wine Trail is located in the Texas Hill Country.
+It spans 30 miles between Johnson City and Fredericksburg and features wineries, vineyards, unique dining, and lodging.

 Wine lovers can stop at any of the almost 100 wineries off Highway 290 for a fun day of wine tasting, food pairings, vineyard tours, whiskey tasting, and even a wine safari.